hazelcast/hazelcast/site/docs/design-docs/021-jet-rolling-upgrade.md

 executing SQL to ensure that they're not executed by the smaller same-version group.
 This wil also address the current limitation that sql queries can't be submitted from lite members.

+### LoadBalancer changes

+`com.hazelcast.client.LoadBalancer` is public API.
+Has 3
+implementations: `StaticLB`, `RoundRobinLB` and `RandomLB`.
+The `AbstractLoadBalancer` base implementation is also public API.

+In 4.2 `LoadBalancer.nextDataMember()` method was added that throws `UnsupportedOperationException` in the default implementation.
+In 4.2, the SQL API required that the query was submitted to a data member.
+If the user had he's own LB implementation, SQL won't work from clients at all unless the LB was modified too.

+Due to rolling upgrades, we need another strategy to choosing the target
+member: any data member from the larger same-version group.
+It's not possible to add this without requiring a non-trivial implementation from the users in their LB implementations.
+Therefore we decided to not use the `LoadBalancer` interface for choosing the member for executing SQL.
+Instead, we'll manually choose a random member from the desired group.

+We'll also deprecate the `LB.nextDataMember()` method and mark it as unused.

+`LoadBalancer` is used only for smart clients.
+Non-smart clients connect directly to just one member which needs to forward the request if it's not from the SQL group.